 Application templates are documents that make it much easier to put together a competitive New Jersey cannabis application.
 We have filled these documents with industry standard cannabis operations information, along with policy citations from New Jersey cannabis regulations.

 Need Help Getting Started with Your New Jersey Cannabis Application in 2021?

 This document template set will save you hundreds of hours preparing your application!

 The State of NJ is granting adult-use cannabis cultivation, manufacturing and retail licenses in 2021.
 These New Jersey cannabis license applications will be scored, compared and judged against each other to determine the winners by the New Jersey Cannabis Regulatory Commission.
 Qualified applicants must be New Jersey residents for at least two years, have no conflicts of interest, a clean criminal record (certain less serious offenses might not be disqualifying), and sufficient funding (think in the millions).

 If you have all of these qualifications, the next step is creating a competitive application document set.
 That’s where we come in.

 My name is Jennifer Martin and I’ve been working on cannabis industry documents and application materials since 2016.
 At heart, I’m a commercial grower, and I wish it were easy to legally set up shop anywhere and just grow cannabis plants for a living.
-Unfortunately though, states are generally making it difficult to get a cannabis cultivation license, and has been especially true in New Jersey.
+Unfortunately though, states are generally making it difficult to get a commercial cannabis license, and has been especially true in New Jersey.
 Fortunately, that is beginning to change.

 The licensing requirements for adult-use have not yet been fully published, but if we rely on what NJ has done in the past with the medical cannabis licensing program, licensing requirements will be on par with some of the toughest application competitions around the country.